What the world can learn from Wales

 Dr Luci Attala is an anthropologist, author, and sustainability scholar whose work bridges culture, ethics, and ecology.
 As a member of the UN’s BRIDGES Coalition and a senior academic at the University of Wales Trinity Saint David, she explores how values of care, balance, and reciprocity can inform a more sustainable future.

-In her upcoming Wales Innovation Network (WIN) Talk, Luci will be discussing many of the ideas explored here – considering how Wales’ pioneering Well-being of Future Generations Act continues to inspire international approaches to sustainability, showing how Wales is becoming a model for reimagining governance, education, and our shared responsibility to those yet to come.
+In her upcoming Wales Innovation Network (WIN) Talk, Luci will be discussing many of the ideas explored here – considering how Wales’ pioneering Well-being of Future Generations Act continues to inspire international approaches to sustainability.
+In this piece, she introduces some of the themes she will expand upon in that conversation, showing how Wales is becoming a model for reimagining governance, education, and our shared responsibility to those yet to come.

 Support our Nation today